Last updated: December 17, 2014

 For example, I’ve been playing music on a consistent basis, but I’ve always wanted to produce and distribute my own music.
 As I’ve been reading, I’ve found that song ideas and other general thoughts on music keep popping into my head.
 It’s my times reading that have really pushed me into giving music a serious go.

 When you remove yourself from your work environment, you’ll start to see things that you might really want to do, that you’re not doing yet.
-Reading gives you a chance for your to wander.
+Reading gives you a chance for your mind to wander.

 No time to read?
 No money for books?